stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 // MsgDelegateFeedConsent - struct for delegating oracle voting rights to another address. type MsgDelegateFeedConsent struct {
 	Operator  sdk.ValAddress `json:"operator" yaml:"operator"`
-	Delegatee sdk.AccAddress `json:"delegatee" yaml:"delegatee"`
+	Delegate sdk.AccAddress `json:"delegate" yaml:"delegate"`
 }
 ```

 Validators may also elect to delegate voting rights to another key to prevent the block signing key from being kept online.
-To do so, they must submit a `MsgDelegateFeedConsent`, delegating their oracle voting rights to a `Delegatee` that sign `MsgExchangeRatePrevote` and `MsgExchangeRateVote` on behalf of the validator.
+To do so, they must submit a `MsgDelegateFeedConsent`, delegating their oracle voting rights to a `Delegate` that sign `MsgExchangeRatePrevote` and `MsgExchangeRateVote` on behalf of the validator.

 > Delegate validators will likely require you to deposit some funds (in Terra or Luna) which they can use to pay fees, sent in a separate `MsgSend`.
 This agreement is made off-chain and not enforced by the Terra protocol.
 {important}

 The `Operator` field contains the operator address of the validator (prefixed `terravaloper-`).
-The `Delegatee` field is the account address (prefixed `terra-`) of the delegatee account that will be submitting exchange rate related votes and prevotes on behalf of the `Operator`.
+The `Delegate` field is the account address (prefixed `terra-`) of the delegate account that will be submitting exchange rate related votes and prevotes on behalf of the `Operator`.

 ## State